Environmental Sciences Undergraduate Major (BS, HBS)

 - Basic science and math

-- Environmental sciences and humanities core
+- Environmental sciences core

 - A specialization area